amethyst/specs/book/src/09_parallel_join.md

 }
 ```

 > There is always overhead in parallelization, so you should carefully profile to see if there are benefits in the
   switch.
-If you have only few things to iterate over then sequential join is faster.
+If you have only a few things to iterate over then sequential join is faster.

 The `par_join` method produces a type implementing rayon's [`ParallelIterator`][ra]
 trait which provides lots of helper methods to manipulate the iteration,